Why Media Metrics Matter

 — Tim Wu, The Master Switch

-Perform well against key media metrics and your property will thrive.
+Perform well against key media metrics and your media property will thrive.
 Fail to deliver and your newspaper, TV station, website, podcast, or newsletter will need to find money elsewhere.

 Media metrics influence what information circulates because they determine which information sources gets paid.
 And content, like most anything else, follows the easy money.